 Blue Ridge Institute and Museum– Located at Ferrum College, this museum documents the mountains, its music, and culture with a living history farmstead, photographs, and recordings.
 20 Museum Drive, Ferrum

 Wineries and Cideries- In addition to the many breweries, this region has wineries, cideries, and distilleries on the Blue Ridge Cheers Trail.
 Don’t miss Abingdon Vineyards, Chateau Morrisette, and Foggy Ridge, among many others.
-The Virginia Blue Ridge Winery Tour or Roanoke Craft Beer Tour is a good way to see them.
+The Virginia Blue Ridge Winery Tour is a good way to see them.

 Hiking- This region contains some incredible trails and recreation areas, including the Blue Ridge Parkway, Appalachian Trail, Mount Rogers National Recreation Area, the High Knob Recreation Area, and the Daniel Boone Wilderness Trail.
 There’s also the Brumley Mountain Trail, located just outside Abingdon in Rosedale.